List of national parks of Canada: Provincial parks categorized as national parks

 Provincial and territorial parks are administered and funded by their respective governments.
-However, Quebec has named its provincial parks “national parks”, though none are in the national park system.
+The province of Quebec's Société des établissements de plein air du Québec (Sépaq) names its protected areas "national parks" (parc national).
+These are not part of the National Parks System administered by Parks Canada, other than Saguenay–St. Lawrence Marine Park which is co-managed by both agencies.

 Some sub-national parks are categorized by the IUCN under the umbrella term national parks (Category II) in its global Protected Area Management Categories.
 As of 2011, there were more than 1500 Category II-listed areas across the country, including nearly 700 in B.C., and at least 500 in Ontario.
-Only Quebec uses the term “national park” for such provincial areas, using the IUCN’s category name as justification.
+Only Quebec uses the term “national park” for such provincial areas, using the IUCN's category name as justification.

 In addition to the national park system, several federal agencies manage natural, scientific, and recreational areas.
 In the National Capital Region, a number of parklands come under the jurisdiction of the National Capital Commission, including Gatineau Park in Quebec.
 None of these are part of the national park system.